asyncapi/spec-json-schemas/migrations/Migrate to version 3.md

 In version 3, only breaking change, is that the provided bundled schemas located under [schemas](../schemas) now use completely different `$id`s and definition namings.

+> If you do not manually access schemas under `definitions` you can upgrade the version without any problems.

 Previously each definition would have it defined such as:

 ```json